Make Existing Glass Safe For Birds

 Patterns in glass can be made by acid-etching, ceramic fritting, lamination, and even digital printing.
 Many companies offer a variety of pre-set or custom bird-friendly patterns.

 Always treat the external side of glass.
-If applied on the inside, it may be obscured by reflections on the outside.
+If the deterrent is applied on the inside, it may be obscured by reflections on the outside.

 In addition to making your windows visible to birds, you can also turn lights out at your residence during both spring migration (March-June) and fall migration (August-November).